Mexedia Adopts the New Organizational, Management, and Control Model

-Mexedia S.p.A.
-Società Benefit (Euronext Growth Paris: ALMEX, ISIN Code: IT0005450819), an international technology company operating in the telecommunications and digital services sectors, has adopted a new Organizational, Management, and Control Model (MOGC), strengthening its governance structure in line with regulatory best practices and long-term strategic objectives.
+Rome, Italy--(Newsfile Corp. - October 30, 2025) - Mexedia S.p.A.
+Società Benefit (Euronext Growth Paris: ALMEX), an international technology company operating in the telecommunications and digital services sectors, has adopted a new Organizational, Management, and Control Model (MOGC), strengthening its governance structure in line with regulatory best practices and long-term strategic objectives.

 The adoption of the news MOGC marks a significant milestone in the evolution of Mexedia's corporate governance framework and reaffirms the Company's commitment to implementing advanced tools for risk prevention, transparency, and stakeholder protection.
 This new framework supports Mexedia's positioning as a listed company and as a Società Benefit, aligning operational performance with ethical and sustainable business practices.